Parsing Speech: A Neural Approach to Integrating Lexical and Acoustic-Prosodic Information: Results

 \subsection{Adding Acoustic-Prosodic Features}

-We extend our text-only model with the three kinds of acoustic-prosodic features: pause ($p$), word duration ($\delta$), and CNN mappings of fundamental frequency (f0) and energy (E) features (f0/E-CNN).
+We extend our CL-attn model with the three kinds of acoustic-prosodic features: pause ($p$), word duration ($\delta$), and CNN mappings of fundamental frequency (f0) and energy (E) features (f0/E-CNN).

-There are $2^{3} - 1 = 7$ model configurations corresponding to the possible combinations of the acoustic-prosodic features.
-The results of the 7 model configurations and the text-only models on our dev set are presented in Table~\ref{tab:results-dev}. \footnote{For about 1\% of the sentences in both dev and test, no time-alignments were available.
-Thus, we don't have acoustic-prosodic features in such cases, and we have to back-off to the text-only model during evaluation.} First, we note that adding any combination of acoustic-prosodic features (individually or in sets) improves performance over the text-only baseline.
-However, certain combinations of acoustic-prosodic features are not guaranteed to be better than their subsets, suggesting negative interaction among features (e.g. \emph{text+p+wd}).
-The best model, \emph{text + $p$ + $\delta$ + f0/E-CNN}, uses all three types of features and has a gain of 0.7\%, over the already-strong text-only baseline.
+The results of several model configurations on our dev set are presented in Table~\ref{tab:results-dev}.
+First, we note that adding any combination of acoustic-prosodic features (individually or in sets) improves performance over the text-only baseline.
+However, certain combinations of acoustic-prosodic features are not always better than their subsets.
+The \emph{text + $p$ + $\delta$ + f0/E-CNN} model that uses all three types of features has the best performance with a gain of 0.7\% over the already-strong text-only baseline.
+We will henceforth refer to the \emph{text + $p$ + $\delta$ + f0/E-CNN} model as our ``best model''.

+As a robustness check, we report results of averaging 10 runs on the CL-attn text-only and the best model in Table \ref{tab:variance}.
+We performed a bootstrap test \cite{efron93} that simulates $10^{5}$ random test draws on the models giving median performance on the dev set.
+These \emph{median} models gave a statistically significant difference between the text-only and best model ($p$-value $<0.02$).
+Additionally, a simple t-test over the two sets of 10 results also shows statistical significance $p$-value $<0.03$.

-Table~\ref{tab:results-test} presents the results on the test set.
+Table~\ref{tab:results-test1} presents the results on the test set.
 Again, adding the acoustic-prosodic features improves over the text-only baseline.
-The gains are statistically significant for the \emph{text + f0/E-CNN}, and \emph{text + p + $\delta$ + f0/E-CNN} models at $p$-value $< 0.02$.
-The $p$-values are estimated using a bootstrap test~\cite{efron93} that simulates $10^{5}$ random test draws.
-Our best-performing model, \emph{text + p + $\delta$ + f0/E-CNN}, will henceforth be referred to as ``best model."
+The gains are statistically significant for the best model with $p$-value $< 0.02$, again using a bootstrap test with simulated $10^{5}$ random test draws on the two models.

+Table~\ref{tab:results-test2} includes results from prior studies that compare systems using text alone with ones that incorporate prosody, given hand transcripts and sentence segmentation.
+It is difficult to compare systems directly, because of the many differences in the experimental set-up.
+For example, the original \newcite{Charniak2001} result (reporting F=85.9 for parsing and F=78.2 for disfluencies) leverages punctuation in the text stream, which is not realistic for speech transcripts and not used in most other work.
+Our work benefits from more text training material than others, but others benefit from gold part-of-speech tags. \newcite{Kahn2005} use a modified sentence segmentation.
+There are probably minor differences in handling of word fragments and scoring edit regions.
+Thus, this table primarily shows that our framework leads to more benefits from sentence-internal prosodic cues than others have obtained.